walkerped/aita/README.md

 6. When I look through the prediction updates on twitter, Judge Bot seems to have much better accuracy than 71%.
 What gives?

-    When making predictions, Judge Bots neural network produces a continuous value (i.e. logits), that can then be converted into a categorical prediction with low values being a NTA prediction, and high values being a YTA.
+    When making predictions, Judge Bot's neural network produces a continuous value (i.e. logits), that can then be converted into a categorical prediction with low values being a NTA prediction, and high values being a YTA.
 These continuous values can be used as indicators of the model's confidence, with very high or very low values indicating a prediction the model is very confident in.

     I tested Judgebot's accuracy for the top 10% of posts Judge Bot was most confident in predicting.
 Among these posts, Judge Bot was 93% accurate!
 The code that posts predictions to twitter runs a batch of recent posts through the model, and selects predictions to tweet out that are among the top 10% for confidence.
 This should result in much greater accuracy among predictions that get tweeted out.